sablier-labs/docs/docs/guides/lockup/guides/01-local-environment.md

 - `script` is where you'll write scripts to perform actions like deploying contracts (you guessed it, in Solidity)
 - `foundry.toml` is where you can configure your Foundry settings, which we will leave as is in this guide

-Let's install the Sablier Node.js packages using Bun:
+Let's install the Lockup Node.js packages using Bun:

 ```shell
 $ bun add @sablier/v2-core @sablier/v2-periphery
 ```

-Bun will download the Sablier contracts, along with their dependencies, and put them in the `node_modules` directory.
+Bun will download the Lockup contracts, along with their dependencies, and put them in the `node_modules` directory.

 Let's remap the package names to point to the installed contracts.
-This step is required so that the Solidity compiler can find the Sablier contracts when you import them:
+This step is required so that the Solidity compiler can find the Lockup contracts when you import them:

 ```shell
 $ echo "@sablier/v2-core=node_modules/@sablier/v2-core/" >> remappings.txt